 And the best part – it’s 100% free!
 Check it out at www.coramdeo.com

-Encounter Teams are about giving young people a chance to encounter a new culture.
+Encounter Teams are about giving people a chance to encounter a new culture.
 These two to three week overseas experiences are designed to help people discover what God is doing around the world.
 These trips are strategic and intentional experiences created to have a long-term impact for God’s Kingdom.
 The name says it all: Encounter Teams are chances for people to encounter God’s work in another country.

+NZCMS has excellent resources to recommend and also have people available to coach team leaders and provide training input for the teams.
 For more information about Encounter and Engage Teams, get in touch.